9 things to look for in an rock-solid event payment system

 - Offering customers multiple ways to pay (credit card, check, ACH, etc.) can lead to more purchases (and more timely payments).

-- Lower credit card processing fees can put money back in your pocket (whereas high fees can eat into profits).
+- Lower credit card processing fees and pricing can put money back in your pocket (whereas high fees can eat into profits).

 With that said, here are nine things you should consider when shopping for an event payment system.